hiro4bbh/hako.rb/README.md

 - plot engine: under development

 ## How to use hako.rb?
-Currently, hako.rb is extremely unstable, so there is not gem for hako.rb or installation scripts for deployment.
+Currently, hako.rb is extremely unstable, so there is no gem for hako.rb or installation scripts for deployment.
 Furthermore, hako.rb is only tested on my macOS Sierra.